Welcome to Port Everglades Where Security Is Everyone’s Business

 Under Florida State Statute 311.12 (4)(c),possession of concealed weapons and other contraband material on the premises of the seaport is prohibited.
 Any person in a restricted area who has in his or her possession a concealed weapon, operates, or has possession or control of a vehicle in or upon which a concealed weapon is placed or stored, commits a misdemeanor of the first degree, punishable as provided s.775.082 or s.775.083.

 July 1, 2006, Florida passed a new Seaport Security Law and within this law there were several changes.
 One change regards the possession of weapons on Seaports.
 The changes in the law made it unlawful to:

 - Keep a weapon in your vehicle on a seaport.

 - Any other items used for the purpose of causing death or injury to another

 Persons exempt from this law:

-Persons requesting for an exemption to this law must do so in writing to the Port Director at email@example.com.
-These requests must include a copy of your State of Florida Concealed Weapons / Firearms permit and written explanation from your employer indicating a legitimate need for you to possess a weapon as a part of your employment on the seaport.
+- Persons requesting a waiver of this law must do so in writing to the Port Director.
+A form to make this request is available through the Broward Sheriff's office or the Port Everglades Security manager.
+These requests must include a copy of your State of Florida Concealed Weapons/Firearms permit and written explanation from your employer indicating a legitimate need for you to posses a weapon as a part of your employment on the seaport.